Last updated: August 30, 2023

 It’s recommended to wander around and explore the area a bit more.
 Did you know, for example, that part of what is now a scenic picnic area was once a public swimming bath?

 The Katoomba Municipal Baths were opened in 1913 by the Hon.
 Arthur Griffiths, Minister for Public Works, with separate sections for women and men.

-The baths were part of a larger development project with the goal to make the Katoomba area more appealing.
+The baths were part of a larger development project to make the Katoomba area more appealing to locals and tourists.